Henry055/RokucraftWiki/docs/Roleplay/RoleplayGuide.md

 ## Combat Roleplay & Rolls

 ### General Combat
 Combat Roleplay is something people find themselves in a lot.
 It's a really fun way to have your character get through fights and learn combat without it being unfair.
 Acting out combat roleplay can be confusing at the start but this should teach you exactly how to do it.
-It's important you don't break the rules on godmodding and powerplaying as that would completely ruin the fairness of combat roleplay.
+It's important you don't break the rules on godmodding and powergaming as that would completely ruin the fairness of combat roleplay.

 This means whenever you are doing combat roleplay and haven't got permission to directly kill or badly hurt someone you leave room for them to react, so instead of going *'I hit and pierce you with a really sharp ice spike.'* you would say *'I lift a sharp ice spike and attempt to hit you in the shoulder with it'* this leaves room for the other person to evade, dodge and react in any way they want, no matter how strong your character is you are never allowed to powergame without the other player's permission.
 Sometimes this can lead to combat roleplay lasting a very long time if both players are keen on not letting their character get hurt which is why some people prefer to use rolls.